Cleancodefactory/CoreKraft/Documentation/Appendices/BuiltInResolvers.md

 Returns a 0 | 1 result indicating if the logged on user has the `role`.

 **role** - a string specifying the role name.
-These are the roles given by the authorization server, any application specific roles are its own concern.
+These are the roles given by the authorization server.
+The actual role names depend on the configuration of the authorization server, however by default it supports "`user`", "`manager`" and "`administrator`" assignable to individual users.
+Real world usage showed that they are rarely extended and only the default roles are used in the vast majority of cases.
+There is a logical reason for this trend - most application need more than just roles and typically assign user rights in application specific manner.
+As CoreKraft typically serves multiple applications at once and behind the same authorization server, the roles from the authorization server are typically convenient for initial user assignment, identifying admins and little else.
+In real applications the users are usually recognized by their ID, recorded by the application with some minimal initial settings and further details are left to the managers/admins of the specific application.
+I.e. the authorization server's user id and roles are useful for identification, but not much useful for detailed authorization and especially in the cases when many applications use the same authorization and seek a common and minimal set of general roles.

 ### Or(a,b)